A Probabilistic Choreography Language for PRISM

-To formally analyze the system, we need to project the choreography onto individual components, resulting in a PRISM model that captures the behavior of each process explicitly.
+In order to formally analyze the system, we need to project the choreography onto individual components, resulting in a PRISM model that captures the behaviour of each process explicitly.
 The projection process ensures that each role in the choreography, such as \codechor{User} and \codechor{CheckOut}, is assigned a state variable that tracks its execution progress.
-Interactions in the choreography correspond to PRISM synchronization labels, ensuring consistency across transitions.
-Furthermore, the rates in the choreography, such as $\lambda, \mu, \theta$, translate into transition rates in the PRISM model.
+Interactions in the choreography correspond to PRISM synchronisation labels, ensuring consistency across transitions.
+Furthermore, the rates in the choreography, such as \codeprism{lambda}, \codeprism{mu}, and \codeprism{theta}, translate into transition rates in the PRISM model.

 Each choreographic rule maps to a corresponding PRISM command.
 For instance, the choreographic transition

 corresponds to the following PRISM code: